datasci611/bios611-projects-fall-2019-jvazquez2/project_3/README.md

 **Report**

 To see the raw report check the 'results' folder.
 To see a web-friendly report click this [link](https://htmlpreview.github.io/?https://github.com/datasci611/bios611-projects-fall-2019-jvazquez2/blob/master/project_3/results/Project3.html).
+Presentation can be found on this [link](https://drive.google.com/file/d/1AudZlKZWShXSmRDvgKG2XjHk49aPFN0W/view?usp=sharing)

 __Note__